Mako88/dxx-tracker/README.md

   `24`: Game list sent to the client.
 The format is `24a=IP:PORT,c="Info 1",d="Info2"`, etc. (The `b=HEADER` is not passed, since only games which match the header received will be sent, and the header would always be the same.)

   `25`: ACK packet.
-The format is simply a 0 for internal ACK and a 1 for external ACK.
+The format is simply the opcode followed by a 0 for internal ACK or a 1 for external ACK.

+  `26`: Request/perform a hole-punch.
+The format is `26IP/PORT`.
+When a client requests a hole-punch, it will send this packet to the tracker with the IP/PORT of the host it wants to connect to.
+The host will receive this packet from the tracker with the IP/PORT of a client it should send packets to.